Mohammad-Aadil/Mohammad-Aadil/README.md

 I'm Mohammad Aadil, a passionate learner exploring the world of data science and analytics.

 ## Current Focus
-I’m currently a student, diving into the realms of Natural Language Processing (NLP) and Deep Learning.
+I'm currently exploring Natural Language Processing (NLP) and Deep Learning

 ## Seeking Opportunities
 I’m currently open to internships or job opportunities, particularly in the field of Data Science, Machine Learning, DevOps, Cloud, and Data Analyst positions.
 You can view my [resume](https://drive.google.com/file/d/1qol9N-HjanIPY37U_IkDL5MJWZDeZbYn/view?usp=sharing) for more details.